 So far, I’ve made my Eggless Eggnog Streusel Muffins – which turned out amazing; I made my Chocolate Stout Cupcakes with this beautiful buttercream frosting, and I plan to make some Molasses Sugar Cookies later this week!
 As I said in my last post, once the baby comes, I’ll be clean-eating for a month.
 No cookies for me!

 This frosting paired with the stout cupcakes so well – I was really pleasantly surprised!
 It’s a take on my homemade Nutella Frosting.
 Instead of the Nutella, I used Trader Joe’s Speculoos Cookie Butter.
 (Some people reading this blog may note that TJ’s cookie butter is not certified vegan.
 The label explains that it may have come in contact with eggs or dairy at some point.

-I love the taste of Biscoff and the cookie butter has a hint of that flavor along with notes of gingerbread – what could be more perfect this time of the year?!
+I love the taste of Biscoff, and the cookie butter has a hint of that flavour along with notes of gingerbread – what could be more perfect this time of the year?!

 Adapted from Wilton

 1 c. organic non-hydrogenated shortening, like Spectrum

 1 tsp. vanilla